-In production, the materials are then assembled to form the VAUDE finished product (sewn, HF welded, etc.).
-This, of course, consumes energy, water and chemical additives, and causes waste, waste water and emissions.
+These materials are then assembled into finished VAUDE products (sewn, HF welded, etc.) at the production sites, which, of course, consumes energy, water and chemical additives, and results in waste, wastewater and emissions.

-However, the most serious environmental impacts occur at the upstream stages of production: the manufacturing of textile materials and even further upstream to the cultivation of plant fibers or the mining of raw materials such as oil, from which synthetic fibers are obtained.
+The most serious environmental impacts, however, occur at the upstream stages of production: the manufacturing of textile materials and even further upstream to the cultivation of plant fibers or the mining of raw materials such as oil, from which synthetic fibers are obtained.

 These production steps are very resource intensive.
-The consumption of water, energy, materials and chemicals, as well as emissions such as waste water and exhaust have a major impact on the environment and the people living there.
+The consumption of water, energy, materials and chemicals, as well as emissions such as wastewater and exhaust have a major impact on the environment and local populations.